 Queenstown is the adventure capital of the country.
 Hospitality and tourism are the main industries here.
 It is a small city but is very popular with backpackers for these reasons.
 There are always a lot of people looking for work.
 This can sometimes mean it takes longer to find a job than in other areas of New Zealand.

-There are many other areas of New Zealand where you can find work.
-When looking for agriculture jobs, the top of the South Island and the north & east of the North Island are popular areas.
+Honestly, wherever you decide to get a job in New Zealand will be amazing.
+For a slice of cosmopolitan urban life, the above cities are excellent choices, but there are also many other areas of New Zealand where you can find work.
+When looking for agriculture jobs, the top of the South Island and the north and east of the North Island are popular areas.
 Tourism jobs can be found almost anywhere in the country, even in small towns.
-For example, Hobbiton and Waitomo are some of the most touristy areas of the country, each with populations of less than 10,000 residents.
+For example, Hobbiton and Waitomo are some of the most touristy areas of the country, each with a population of less than 10,000 residents.

-There are only a few requirements you must meet in order to apply for the working holiday visa.
+There are only a few requirements you must meet in order to apply for a working holiday visa.

-If you have decided you really want to do a working holiday in New Zealand you’ve made an awesome decision!
+If you have decided you really want to immigrate to New Zealand from Canada, you’ve made an awesome decision!
 It will be an unforgettable experience you’ll never regret.
 Now that you know about the working holiday visa, you might be wondering how to get started on planning your move to New Zealand?

-Our New Zealand Discovery Program offers all the support in the Send Off Package, plus a team in Auckland to welcome you with an arrival orientation, one-on-one job consultation, and fun social activities so you can meet other travelers.
+Our New Zealand Discovery Program offers all the support in the Send-Off Package, plus a team in Auckland to welcome you with an arrival orientation, one-on-one job consultation, and fun social activities so you can meet other travellers.
 Airport pickup and the first few nights of accommodation are also included so you can easily adjust to your new time zone and life in paradise.

 Fill in the form below and our team will be happy to get back to you in one business day.